tikv/pprof-rs/README.md

 criterion_main!(benches);
 ```

-After running the benchmark, you can find the flamegraph under `target/criterion/<name-of-benchmark>/profile/`. `protobuf` output is also available, with `Output::Protobuf` option.
+After running the benchmark, you can find the flamegraph at `target/criterion/<name-of-benchmark>/profile/flamegraph.svg`. `protobuf` output is also available with the `Output::Protobuf` option; these end up at `target/criterion/<name-of-benchmark>/profile.pb`.

-For more details, you can check the `examples/criterion.rs`, and the profiling document of [`criterion`](https://bheisler.github.io/criterion.rs/book/user_guide/profiling.html).
+For more details, you can check the [`examples/criterion.rs`](examples/criterion.rs), and the profiling document of [`criterion`](https://bheisler.github.io/criterion.rs/book/user_guide/profiling.html).
 For a quick start, you can run this example with `cargo run --example criterion --release --features="flamegraph criterion" -- --bench --profile-time 5`

 ## Why not ...